 Understanding Protective Orders In Maryland

-A final protective order offers the most protections for victims of domestic abuse.
+A final protective order offers the most protection for victims of domestic abuse as the orders require the abuser to stay away.
 At the minimum, it usually requires the recipient not to abuse (or threaten to abuse) certain protected individuals.
-Final protective orders can also forbid the recipient from visiting certain locations, set up visitation schedules, and arrange mandatory counselling.
+Final protective orders can also forbid the recipient from visiting certain locations, set up visitation schedules, and arrange mandatory counseling.

 Am I Eligible For A Protective Order?

 To receive a protective order, you must meet a few basic requirements.
 First and foremost, you must be an eligible person.
 By definition, you are initially eligible if you are a “Person eligible for relief.”
 You are a person eligible for relief if you can say yes to one of these questions:

 - Are you the current or former spouse of the Respondent?

 - Are you the Cohabitant of the Respondent?

 - Are you a family member to the Respondent by blood, marriage, or adoption?